Background Properties in CSS

 }

-It does not matter what height and width are set for the element, the property cover will cover the entire page or element background with the image by scaling it as large as possible.
+No matter what "height and width" are set for the element, the cover property will cover the entire page or elements background with the image by scaling it as large as possible.

 Background "Shorthand"